-In his fourth decade of practice, Edward (Ed) Lenci concentrates on the litigation and arbitration of international and domestic business disputes, especially those involving insurance, reinsurance, and financial services, and the defense of businesses sued in class action lawsuits.
-He has considerable appellate experience, including a number of appellate victories involving arbitration and a class action defense victory in the U.S. Supreme Court involving a class action waiver in a student loan.
-Based on his extensive experience with domestic and international arbitration, including as an arbitrator, Ed drafts arbitral provisions tailored to each client’s unique needs and has co-authored the ARIAS-U.S. International Arbitration Form.
+In his fourth decade of practice, Edward (Ed) Lenci concentrates on the litigation and arbitration of business disputes, especially those involving insurance, reinsurance, and financial services, and the defense of businesses sued in class action lawsuits.
+These two practices came together when Ed achieved a class action defense victory in the U.S. Supreme Court in a case in which the arbitral provisions of a student loan included a class action waiver.
+Ed has, in fact, won a number of appellate victories involving arbitration.
+Based on his extensive experience in arbitration, including as an arbitrator, Ed drafts arbitral provisions tailored to each client’s unique needs and co-authored the ARIAS-U.S. International Arbitration Form.
 Ed is chair of the Reinsurance Section of Hinshaw's global Insurance Services Practice Group.

 Prior to joining Hinshaw, Ed had his own firm, Wilker & Lenci, LLP, a highly-regarded New York City boutique firm that focused on reinsurance disputes and international arbitration.
 Before that, he was a partner in the New York office of a large international law firm.
-Ed began his legal career at "Big Four" Mori, Hamada & Matsumoto (then Hamada & Matsumoto) in Tokyo.
+Ed began his legal career at "Big Four" Mori, Hamada & Matsumoto (then Hamada & Matsumoto) in Tokyo, where he interned during the summer after his first year at Columbia University School of Law.

 - Arbitration Ireland